-How does alcohol affect sleep?
+How does alcohol affect sleep ?

-Table of Contents
+Table of contents

-- Alcohol before bed
+- alcohol before bedtime

-- The effects of alcohol on the body
+- The Effects of Alcohol on the Body

-- The effect of alcohol on sleep
+- The Effect of Alcohol on Sleep

 - Conclusion

-1. Alcohol before bed
+1. Alcohol before bedtime

-A cool beer after work or a relaxing glass of wine in the evening is part of everyday life for many people.
-Moderate alcohol consumption is said to have a positive effect on cardiovascular health and is considered an effective remedy against problems falling asleep.
-In fact, consuming alcohol before going to bed can help you fall asleep more quickly - but this is usually followed by numerous negative effects that disrupt healthy sleep and mean that we fall asleep more quickly but wake up with less rest.
+A cool beer after work or a relaxing glass of wine in the evening are part of everyday life for many people.
+Moderate alcohol consumption is said to have a positive effect on cardiovascular health and is considered an effective remedy against difficulty falling asleepIn fact, drinking alcohol before going to bed can help you fall asleep faster - but this is usually followed by numerous negative effects that disrupt healthy sleep and mean that we fall asleep faster but wake up less rested.

 2. The effect of alcohol on the body